AIMLDS7/PV-Battery-Curtailment-Analysis-Tool/README.md

 ## 📦 Code Availability

 The full source code is **not publicly released**.

-This project took **more than 6 months** of dedicated development, testing, validation, and refinement.
-We cannot share it freely with everyone.

 The code **can be shared upon request** for academic collaboration, research partnerships, or commercial licensing discussions.